 U.S. Congress instituted Friendship Day nationally in 1935.
 It acquired international status after Argentine professor and 2-time Nobel Peace Prize nominee Enrique Febbraro lobbied the provincial government of Buenos Aires to establish a day to encourage humankind to embrace peace and harmony.
 His first attempt was at the end of WWII but he became successful in 1969 after being inspired by the Moon Landing bringing people worldwide together in front of their television sets.
 July 20th became el Día del Amigo in Argentina and in many countries around the world.
 Friend Day is the first Sunday in August in North America.

-It’s likely that you will find your favorite restaurants and night spots in BA packed as friends gather to party on el Día.
+It’s likely that you will find your favourite restaurants and nightspots in BA packed as friends gather to party on el Día.
 So take advantage of the specials offered, and the opportunity to spread a little love, and make your reservations at least a week in advance.